 Shiga Kogen Ski and Snowboard Terrain

 The Shiga Kogen ski area terrain is very big, probably the largest in Japan.
 At 607 hectares it’s officially the second largest Japan ski resort to Niseko, although unlike Niseko who includes the off-piste, the Shiga Kogen ski area probably only counts the piste runs in the statistic.
 The more European way to measure resort size is the length of the piste runs, and at 80km of piste, Shiga Kogen is completely dwarfed by many of the European ski resorts.
-No matter which way you measure it, Shiga Kogen seems colossal by Japanese standards, and you’d need at least three to four days to explore the 19 different areas.
+No matter which way you measure it, Shiga Kogen seems colossal by Japanese standards, and you’d need at least three to four days to explore the 18 different areas.

-The ski and snowboard terrain at Shiga Kogen feels a little European.
-Sure Shiga has lots of trees and the runs aren’t as long as in Europe (Shiga Kogen has a vertical drop of 980 metres but the vertical is interrupted), yet to ski or board down long groomers and travel from village to village for your next snack or beverage feels distinctively European.
+Shiga Kogen feels a little European.
+Sure Shiga has lots of trees and the runs aren’t as long as in Europe (Shiga Kogen has a vertical drop of 980 metres but the vertical is interrupted), yet to ski or board down long groomers and travel from village to village for your next snack or beverage is rather nice.
 Even many of the buildings look European.

 With so many groomed runs, Shiga Kogen is absolutely perfect for intermediates and low-end advanced riders.
-Whilst there are some steep runs, there’s nothing on-piste that will get experts quivering in their boots, and like most other Japanese ski resorts there’s also plenty on offer for beginners.
+Whilst there are some steep runs, there’s nothing on-piste that will get experts quivering in their boots, and like most other Japanese ski resorts, there’s also plenty on offer for beginners.

 Snowboarders used to be banned at three of the ski areas: